MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 As the lead (and only) artist on the team, I was tasked with creating virtually all the 3D assets in the game, including the characters and environmental assets.

-{% include gallery caption="Some 3D Assets I modelled." %}
+{% include gallery layout = "half" caption="Some 3D Assets I modelled." %}

 ## Rigging and Animation